danielliu2707/personal-website/urara/canva_learnings/+page.md

 ### How did I end up at Canva?

 A bit of background.
 Canva had always been one of my dream companies for a few reasons:
 * I had been using Canva for a long time.
-Infact, it shocked me that I had been using Canva since year 10 to create stunning infographic designs.
+In fact, it shocked me that I had been using Canva since year 10 to create stunning infographic designs.
 I always knew of the product and loved using it, but it never registered that the product was named Canva, and that it was a major technology employer based in Australia until I applied.
 * A couple of Canva employees showed up at an uni club trivia night I attended during my first year.
-One question was: "where was Canva founded?"
+One question was: 'where was Canva founded?'
 I blindly guessed Perth, and somehow got it right.
 Ever since then, I had been enamoured by Canva.
 Perhaps it was the inspiration that came with seeing an amazing product originate from own hometown.

 So without hesitation, I applied.
 It was a longshot.
 I knew just how competitive it would be.
-Infact, I later found out that just 89 interns were taken from a pool of ~ 7000 applicants.
+In fact, I later found out that just 89 interns were taken from a pool of ~ 7000 applicants.
 But after an online assessment and a technical plus behavioural interview, I had made it in.

 ### Week 1 - Onboarding